gw2efficiency/scraping/README.md

 // Get the picture for an item from wiki.guildwars2.com scraping.itemPicture('Incinerator').then(...)

-// Get the gem price history from gw2spidy.com scraping.gemPriceHistory().then(...)

 // Get the cost to level professions from gw2crafts.net scraping.craftingProfessionCost().then(...)
 ```